 Here are some of the popular Shinkansen route tickets:

 One of the major drawbacks of travel is luggage.
 But with the available door-to-door services in Japan you can travel light without a problem.
 To make the trip more comfortable, it is recommended that travelers with a lot of luggage to consider using these delivery services.

 Besides small bags, travelers can bring up to two pieces of luggage onto a train.
 The maximum weight for each piece is 30 kilogram, with collective length, width, and depth measurements of 250 centimeters.
 There is a special space behind the last row of seats in each car for a couple of large suitcases.
 Ask for a seat near the end of the car when you make seat reservation.

-Starting in May 2020, a new rule for over-sized luggage will come into effect in some parts of Shinkansen Network.
+Starting in May 2020, a new rule for over-sized luggage has come into effect in some parts of Shinkansen Network.
 Passengers on the Tokaido Shinkansen (from Tokyo to Osaka), Sanyo Shinkansen (from Osaka to Hakata in Fukuoka) and Kyushu Shinkansen (from Hakata to Kagoshima), with over-sized luggage will be required to make a seat reservation in the last row of seats.

 The luggage with collective length, width, and depth measurements between 160 and 250 centimeters are described as over-sized luggage.
 Passengers who bring such luggage into cars without reserving a seat and space in advance will be charged 1,000 yen and asked to move to the designated area.
 Travelers can reserve luggage space when purchasing ticket at ticket offices, ticket machines or online.